How to Get a International Import License

-The United States is one of the rare countries that does not require a license to import.
-Thousands of products are imported freely with no restrictions unless the product falls into a unique class of articles, such as firearms, human body parts, pornographic materials and so forth.
-Other countries are not as open and friendly.
+The United States is one of the few countries that does not require a license to import.
+Thousands of products are imported freely with no restrictions unless the product falls into a unique class of articles, such as firearms, human body parts, or pornographic materials.
+Generally, most governments require import permits and have more numerous restrictions on the items entering their country.

-They require import permits and place more restrictions on certain items.
-The trick is to determine whether the country you wish to import to requires a permit for your product and if so, to find out how to get one.
-Here are three ways to get started:
+International businesses must determine whether the country they plan to import to requires a permit for their product, and if so, find out how to get one.
+Below are three ways to get started if you're planning to grow your distribution internationally.

 Ask Your Supplier

-If you are sued because one of the products violates the country’s laws and regulations, the supplier should indemnify you (pay your legal defense and protect you against loss) for that.
-It is prudent to work with an experienced international lawyer who is well versed in the laws of the import country and can negotiate your supplier contract in a way that protects your business from any potential harm.
+In the event you're sued because your product violated a country’s laws and regulations, the supplier should indemnify you (pay your legal defense and protect you against loss) if they provided you with written confirmation of proper permitting in advance.
+It's prudent to work with an experienced international lawyer who is well versed in the laws of the import country and can negotiate your supplier contract in a way that protects your business from any potential harm.

 Contact UPS or FedEx for Help

-UPS has a similar offering with its UPS Global Trade, where you can access international shipping, import, export and worldwide country information.
-In addition, they have a complete “Restricted from Import” section where you can find country-specific details on prohibited and restricted commodities as well as a checklist on country regulation topics, including but not limited to import documentation.
+UPS has a similar offering with its UPS Global Trade, where you can access information on international shipping, importing and exporting, and the unique quirks of each country where you intend to import your products.
+In addition, they have a complete “Restricted from Import” section where you can find country-specific details on prohibited and restricted commodities as well as a checklist of other regulatory topics, including but not limited to import documentation.
 To access all pertinent information, you must open a free account.

 Check the Local International Trade Administration Office

-If you have access to the Internet, a quick search using the name of the import country along with “import permit” will provide additional information to what UPS or FedEx will offer.
-Ideally, such a search will return contact information for the Local International Trade Administration Office for the country you're hoping to import to.
-It can’t hurt.
-Now that you know how to get an import permit, start importing and selling the product of your dreams.
+If you have access to the Internet, a quick search using the name of the import country along with “import permit” will provide additional information and elaborate on what UPS and FedEx offer.
+Ideally, such a search will return contact information for the Local International Trade Administration Office for the country where you intend to import your products.